-For those that have a health insurance plan that includes mental health coverage, you may choose to use that coverage to cover whatever portion of my fee your plan allows.
-However, you should be aware that, in return, I will be required to provide your insurance company with at least some basic information about why you are seeking the help of a psychotherapist: for example, they require me to give a diagnosis before they will process any claims, and in certain instances they will require me to share more detailed information about why you are seeking my help and what progress you are making before authorizing additional sessions or extended length sessions for the purposes of EMDR work.
+If you have a health insurance plan that includes mental health coverage, you may choose to have your insurance cover whatever portion of my fee your plan allows.
+However, you should be aware that, in return, I will be required to provide at least some basic information about why you are seeking the help of a psychotherapist.
+For example, insurance providers require me to provide a diagnosis before they will process any claims, and they could potentially require me to share more detailed information about why you are seeking my help and what progress you have been making.

 Please Note: You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency healthcare services, including psychotherapy services.
 You can read more about Good Faith Estimates here >>

 If you have any other questions about fees or insurance, please feel free to call me at 650-680-7124or email me at email@example.com.

 Everything you discuss with me will be kept confidential, except under certain specific circumstances where California state law requires a mental health practitioner to break confidentiality on safety grounds, such as in cases of suspected child abuse or neglect, or where there appears to be an imminent danger to yourself, another person, or another person’s major property such as a house or a vehicle.
 More details on this topic are provided as part of the Consent to Treatment form you will be asked to sign when you initiate treatment with me.

 That being said, if you are using insurance coverage, as mentioned earlier, before processing any claim, your insurance company will require me to provide some basic information about you including a diagnosis and occasionally a bit more information such as why you have been seeking help and what progress you are making.
 Feel free to ask me if you want to understand more about how this works.